vibbits/training-material/topics/R/tutorials/Functions/tutorial.md

 > ##### {% icon hands_on %} Hands-on: Extra exercise 13f
 >
 > 1. Sort the elements of z from smallest to largest
 > 2. Now use order(z).
-What’s the difference with the previous exercise?
+What?s the difference with the previous exercise?
 > 3. How many elements does z contain?
 >    > ##### {% icon solution %} solution: answer
 >    >